-The iOS 16 Feature Apple Says 'Feels Like Magic': Yeah, it Actually Does
+The iOS 16 Feature Apple Says 'Feels Like Magic': Yeah, It Actually Does

 Knowing the amount of processing and machine learning required to cut a dog out of a photo thrills me to no end.
 Many times new phone features need to be revolutionary or solve a serious problem.
 I guess you could say that the tap-and-hold tool solves the problem of removing the background of a photo, which to at least some could be a serious matter.

 I couldn't help notice the similarity to another photo feature in iOS 16.
 On the lock screen, the photo editor separates the foreground subject from the background of the photo used for your wallpaper.
-By doing this, lock screen elements like the time and date can be layered behind the subject of your wallpaper but in front of the photo's background.
+This makes it so lock screen elements like the time and date can be layered behind the subject of your wallpaper but in front of the photo's background.
 It makes it look like the cover of a magazine.

-I haven't been able to try the new Visual Lookup feature so instead I'm relegated to watching the part of the WWDC keynote where that French bulldog gets pulled out of its photo over and over.
-Luckily for me a developer beta for iOS 16 is already available and a public beta version of iOS 16 will be out in July.
+I haven't been able to try the new Visual Lookup feature so instead I've been watching the part of the WWDC keynote where that French bulldog gets pulled out of its photo over and over.
+If you have a spare iPhone to try it on, a developer beta for iOS 16 is already available and a public beta version of iOS 16 will be out in July.

-For more of what was announced at WWDC, check out everything that Apple announced at WWDC 2022, including the new M2 MacBook Air.
+For more, check out everything that Apple announced at WWDC 2022, including the new M2 MacBook Air.